- Agronomic: clovers, grass (misc. annual), grass (misc. perennial), medics/alfalfa, sunflower

-- Sustainable Communities: local and regional food systems, sustainability measures, urban agriculture
+- Sustainable Communities: local and regional food systems, new business opportunities, sustainability measures, urban agriculture, Herbal remedies

 The Organic Ag.
 Academy will give high school and technical college teachers in-depth training to increase their knowledge and awareness of sustainable and organic agriculture and the tools to teach this topic to their students.
 The long-term impact will be more student exposure to sustainable and organic agriculture and the career opportunities in this field.
 This will expand the pool of workers skilled in sustainable agriculture practices.

 To achieve these outcomes, the Academy project will develop 15-hour training sessions around six sustainable and organic agriculture topics.
 High school agricultural science and environmental studies teachers and technical college instructors from Horticulture, Farm Business Management, Agronomy, and Dairy Science programs are the audience for in-depth two-day sessions held over three summers.
 Participating educators will receive lesson plans, curriculum guides, lectures, assessments, teaching tools, and lab ideas to incorporate into their educational programs.
 Follow-up surveys will measure educator knowledge and awareness gains, as well as how content is being integrated in the participant classrooms/programs.
 Project results will be disseminated through SARE for potential replication in other geographic regions.